Why is Education Important?

 Our ability to invest in our human capital and build a workforce of tomorrow, not yesterday, will determine whether the United States can win the New Cold War with the Chinese Government in which we are currently engaged.
 The winner of this New Cold War will be the global superpower for the rest of this century, and for America to win we need to reboot our thinking on how to educate our kids.
 That starts with remembering why is education important.

 Photo: Former President of South Africa, Nelson Mandela views on the importance of education

 What does education do?
 Starting in elementary school, education helps us to develop our potential as individuals.
 It empowers us with new skills and knowledge that enrich our personal life and everyday .
 It also helps us to improve our writing skills, critical thinking, logical reasoning, self-confidence, and problem-solving skills.

 In a modern society, education is also important because it makes us more self-aware and adept at navigating various life situations, helping us to better understand and interact with the world around us.
 It equips us with the perspective needed to make informed decisions in a diverse world.
 Educational attainment gives us a better understanding of other cultures and societies, it helps us to become more tolerant and open-minded, and it increases an individual’s chance to achieve financial security throughout their life.

 The Financial Security of a High School Diploma

-A kid with a high school diploma or GED is more likely to find a job and earn a livable wage than a kid without one.
-The necessity of education couldn’t be an more clear:
+A kid with some level of formal eduction has better employment opportunities.
+Someone with a high school diploma or GED is more likely to find a job and earn a livable wage than a kid without one.
+The necessity of education couldn’t be more clear:

 - A high school graduate’s likelihood to get hired rises by 33%, and